Robyn Lambird

-Robyn Lambird (born 19 January 1997) is an Australian wheelchair racer and model who has cerebral palsy.
+Robyn Lambird (born 19 January 1997) is an English-born Australian wheelchair racer and model who has cerebral palsy.
 They won a bronze medal in the Women's 100m T34 at the 2020 Summer Paralympics, becoming the first out non-binary Paralympian to win a medal in addition to being among the first three out non-binary athletes to compete at the Paralympics.

 Early and personal life

 Robyn Lambird was born on 19 January 1997.
 Robyn was born in England but moved to Perth, Western Australia at the age of nine.
 They were diagnosed with cerebral palsy at the age of nine and had surgery to lengthen their hamstrings and achilles tendons.

 Lambird models and was the first person in a wheelchair to be featured in one of Target's active-wear campaigns.
 They have modelled for Tommy Hilfiger, Bonds, and ModiBodi.

 Lambird is non-binary and uses they/them and she/her pronouns.